Engagement Ring vs Wedding Ring: What's the Difference?

-Getting married can be complicated.
+Getting married can be complicated and so can all the different kinds of wedding jewelry.
 We get it.
 We also understand that anything worth doing is worth doing right, so here are some answers to the most common questions you may be asking regarding engagement rings vs. wedding rings.

 What's the Difference?